theborderland/membership/docs/running_locally.md

 # Running and Testing Membertix and the Borderland-tool locally

-A good way to get acquainted with the project, and perhaps the best forward to test quick fixes in your local machine without having to setup a pretix development environemnt, is to use docker and docker-compose.
+A good way to get acquainted with the project, and perhaps the best way to test quick fixes in your local machine without having to setup a pretix development environemnt, is to use docker and docker-compose.

 ## Running Membertix locally

 You can run Membertix (Pretix + The Borderland memberships Plugin) locally using the `docker-comopose` configuration file available in this repository.

 To do this build a docker image with your latest changes in the repository.
 You can use the available makefile as follows:

 ```
 make
 ```

 Windows: Install Cygwin, reinstall Docker and run `make`.
 Currently there is an issue running from Powershell or the default commandline.
 After the image is built (it may take a few minutes), you can execute pretix locally and start testing: